Liyubov/heterogeneous-dynamics-on-networks/README.md

 # Heterogeneous dynamics on networks

-Here I put the code for analysis of dynamics on networks:
+Here we include code for analysis of dynamics on networks:
+1. Heterogeneous epidemics spreading
+2. Heterogeneous random walk on network

 ## Heterogeneous epidemics spreading